deadlydog/Sample.Serilog/ReadMe.md

 - [Serilog.Sinks.Console](https://github.com/serilog/serilog-sinks-console) (to write to the console)
 - [Serilog.Sinks.File](https://github.com/serilog/serilog-sinks-file) (to write to a file (supports rolling files))

+These NuGet packages may automatically be included by others.
+For example, the [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) package depends on and will automatically include all of the packages mentioned above, except for `Serilog.Sinks.Async`, so you only need to add it.

 __NOTE:__ If you forget to add the sinks NuGet packages, no logs will be written to any sinks.

 ### Enricher to automatically attach additional data to log entries